yunkezhang/FusionMatting/README.md

 **The model we released is trained on DIM dataset's TRAIN split and finetuned on our human matting dataset's TRAIN split, which consists of DIM human images in the DIM training split + collected training human images.**

-**The state in previous version of background matting paper in CVPR2020(arXiv: 2004.00626) Section 4.1: 'as the released model was trained on all of the Adobe data, including the test data used here (confirmed by the authors)' is not true.**
+**The state in previous version of Background Matting in CVPR2020 (arXiv: 2004.00626) Section 4.1: 'as the released model was trained on all of the Adobe data, including the test data used here (confirmed by the authors)' is not true.**

-**We thank the authors ofbackground matting paper in CVPR2020(arXiv: 2004.00626) for the quick correction.
-The arXiv paper should be updated soon.**
+**We thank the authors of Background Matting in CVPR2020 for the quick correction.
+The arXiv version should be updated soon.**

 ## More test cases & Limitation